Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

 \subsection{The extensions $E^4_{Q,P}$ and $E^4_{R,P}$}

-From the work of Hain, Pulte, Harris and others one knows that the class $m_P$ in $\Ext(K,H^1(C))$ corresponds to the extension of mixed Hodge structures determined by the Ceresa cycle in $J(C)$, or alternately, the modified diagonal cycle in $C^3$.
+From the work of Hain, Pulte, Harris and others one knows that the class $m^3_P$ in $\Ext(K,H^1(C))$ corresponds to the extension of mixed Hodge structures determined by the Ceresa cycle in $J(C)$, or alternately, the modified diagonal cycle in $C^3$.

 We would like to construct a similar class corresponding to the motivic cohomology cycle $Z_{QR}$.
 To that end, we now consider, with $C, P,Q$ and $R$ as before, the extension corresponding to $r=4$